InfoVizW2018/activity-2-medd/Solution.md

 ## INTRODUCTION

-SEASPAN Ferries needs an efficient visualization table which could enable them to
+SEASPAN Ferries needs an efficient visualization table which could enable them to understand the following:
+  * What Each V

 ## Solution